-1-1-1 CP1L Overview
+1-1-1 CP1L-EL/EM Overview

-The SYSMAC CP1L PLCs are the low end PLCs in the SYSMAC CP Series of package-type Programmable Controllers.
-They have the smallest program and I/O capacity.
-The CP1L PLCs are the same size as the CPM1A and CPM2A PLCs, but offer many more features and high performance.
+The SYSMAC CP1L-EL/EM PLCs are the low end PLCs in the SYSMAC CP Series of package-type Programmable Controllers.
+They have the same program and I/O capacity as the CP1L PLCs, but offer a built-in Ethernet port and independent FB capacity.